FabricMC/fabric-docs/develop/migrating-mappings.md

 ## What Are Mappings? {#mappings}

-Minecraft: Java Edition has been obfuscated since its release, which means that its code had human-friendly class names like `Creeper` with something like `brc`.
+Minecraft: Java Edition has been obfuscated since its release, which means that its code had human-friendly class names like `Creeper` replaced with gibberish like `brc`.
 In order to easily mod it, Fabric Loom makes use of obfuscation maps: references which translate obfuscated class names, such as `brc`, back to human-friendly names like `CreeperEntity`.

 As a Fabric developer, you'll encounter three main sets of names: